bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>“Master the JavaScript Interview” is a series of posts designed to prepare candidates for common questions they are…</em>medium.com</a><a href="https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.sitepoint.com/overview-javascript-promises/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.sitepoint.com/overview-javascript-promises/"><strong>An Overview of JavaScript Promises - SitePoint</strong><br />
-<em>This article explores JavaScript’s new Promises API, showing how you can leverage promises in your JavaScript…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/overview-javascript-promises/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>This article explores JavaScript's new Promises API, showing how you can leverage promises in your JavaScript…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/overview-javascript-promises/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/promises-in-javascript-explained-277b98850de" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/promises-in-javascript-explained-277b98850de"><strong>How to use Promises in JavaScript</strong><br />
 <em>Promises in JavaScript are a way to handle async calls.
 Before Promises were introduced in JavaScript ES6, async calls…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/promises-in-javascript-explained-277b98850de" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>